Setting Up A Club

-There are three organisations that should be able to help you as each of them is committed to helping develop sport throughout the community.
+There are three organisations that should be able to help you, as each of them are committed to helping develop sport throughout the community.
 You should make contact with each of them, and find out what practical help they can offer.
-They are:

 - The Governing Body for your sport; most governing bodies employ development officers whose role is to help local clubs

 - The Local Authority which is likely to have a sports or leisure department; they can help with the hiring or letting of sports facilities; they may have small grants for new clubs; and their officers may be able to give you practical advice.

 - The County Sports Partnership brings together many local sports clubs; there is a wealth of expertise that you can draw on here to help you get off to the best start.

 Make sure you speak to each of these groups in the early stages of forming your new club.